 Mary Ann Grieve with husband Jimmy Taylor, Swandale

 James Grieve, Neuks, Sourin, brother of

 William of Fa'doon

 4 generations of the Grieve family together in 1950.
-Christina is seated next to her son William, with his son John and his and his wife Mabel’s twins – Sheena and Ian.
+Christina is seated next to her son William.
+Standing behind is his son John and the babies are his and his wife Mabel’s twins – Sheena and Ian.

 On February 12th 1920, Robert Grieve was a 28-year-old blacksmith living in Garden Street, Kirkwall, when he married 22-year-old Catherine Lyon, daughter of Robert Watson Lyon and Catherine Lyon of Ervadale.
 The ceremony was performed there by the Rev John Deas Logie, and witnessed by James Robert Lyon and Mary Ann Grieve.